 The university and royal libraries have more restrictive user policies - ask about or look up the rules before assuming that you can use them.
 As a rule, your home university and institute's libraries will definitely be open for you.
-Click the link below to find relevant and updated academic materials, reading halls, and librarians who can help your literature search.
+Click the link below to find relevant and updated academic materials, read. ing halls, and librarians who can help your literature search.
 Also, being a user will often grant you with access to online databases and materials as well.

-Database and reservation from all Danish libraries: www.bibliotek.dk/eng www.kb.dk/en www.library.au.dk/en
+Database and reservation from all Danish libraries:

+https://bibliotek.dk/en